When do you need team development?

-- Especially suitable for communication and interface analysis.
+- Suitable mainly for communication and interface analysis.

-- Each group formulates what they need from the other groups to work successfully
+- Each group formulates what it needs from the other groups in order to work successfully.

-- Visualization of requirements and reactions in a large matrix on a high wall
+- Visualisation of the requirements and reactions in a large matrix on a high wall

 - Evaluation, discussion, action plan

-- Positioning of team members in the room following trigger questions
+- Constellations of the team members in the room according to impulse questions.

-- To make opinions, attitudes, differences and similarities in groups visible
+- To make opinions, attitudes, differences and commonalities visible in groups

 - To “warm up” at the beginning of a workshop

-- To gauge opinions and attitudes, e.g. “On a scale of 1-10, how much do you agree with the following statement:”…. “
+- To elicit opinions and attitudes e.g.: “On a scale of 1-10, how much do you agree with the following statement: “….”?

-- To warm up at the beginning of a workshop, e.g. length of affiliation with the organization, place of birth
+- To warm up at the beginning of a workshop: Length of affiliation with the organisation, place of birth,

 Effects of our workshops and trainings